 Inspiring people to fall in love with wildlife through the beauty and power of music and stories to reduce demand.
+Educate people, especially the next generation, to protect biodiversity and the environment for a possible future for all living things.
 Turning today's wildlife consumers into tomorrow's wildlife protectors.

 The Chinese character for listening includes ears, eyes and heart 聽.